guriandoro/docker/sysbench/README.md

 mysql_port=3306
 ```

-They can all be overriden via environment variables in the `docker run` command, like:
+They can all be overridden via environment variables in the `docker run` command, like:

 ```
 docker run -d --name=agustin-sysbench \